dahuapp/dahuapp.github.io/README.md

 Please respect this ratio.

-# Generate & Publish
+# Generate / Check / Publish

 ## Generate

-For generating the web page you need to run
+For generating the web site you need to run

     > fab generate

 ## Publish

-For publishing the web page you need to run
+For publishing the web site you need to run

     > fab publish

 **info** currently the publication is done on the devel-gh-pages branch.

+## Serve

+For watching the generated web site locally just run

+    > fab serve

 ## Clean